eandre-eb/arduino_docs/docs/home.md

 ---
-id: doc1
+id: home
-title: Latin-ish
+title: Home
-sidebar_label: Example Page
+sidebar_label: home
 ---

 Check the [documentation](https://docusaurus.io) for how to use Docusaurus.